ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 .. note::

-    Visual studio code is not maintained by the community.
+    the Visual Studio Code Ansible extension  is maintained by the Ansible community and  Red Hat.